 Course - Can I get support if I take the course in the self-paced mode?

 Yes, the slack channel remains open and you can ask questions there.
-But always sDocker containers exit code w search the channel first and second, check the FAQ (this document), most likely all your questions are already answered here.
+But always search the channel first and second, check the FAQ (this document), most likely all your questions are already answered here.

 You can also tag the bot @ZoomcampQABot to help you conduct the search, but don’t rely on its answers 100%, it is pretty good though.